 In the world of NFTs, there is no golden strategy that guarantees that you will make a profit.
-Nonetheless, by adopting one of several NFT investment strategies that match your budget and preferences, you can increase your chances of success.
+However, by adopting one of several NFT investment strategies that match your budget and preferences, you can increase your chances of success.
 In this guide, we will look at different strategies you can use to potentially make money with NFTs as a collector.

-What Is NFT Strategy?
+What is NFT strategy?

 An NFT trading strategy involves using one or several approaches to researching, finding, purchasing, and selling NFTs, taking into account market conditions, latest trends, and historical price developments.